ipcrmdemo/aad/README.md

 ### Run tests
 sdfasf
 This service comes with some rudimentary tests as a good starting point for writing your own.
-Use the following command to execute the tests using Maven:f dfsaf
+Usesdf the following command to execute the tests using Maven:f dfsaf
 ```